Opening a bank account in the UK without proof of address

 If you need a UK bank account as soon as possible, opening an account with a challenger/digital bank usually takes just a few minutes.
 You’ll still usually need proof of identity (such as a passport or driving licence) to open a bank account, but some challenger banks don’t require proof of address.

-Banks that don’t (normally) ask for a proof of address
+Banks and e-money accounts that don’t (normally) ask for a proof of address

 - Revolut.
-A UK current account set up on your phone that allows you to hold multiple currencies.
+A UK e-money account set up on your phone that allows you to hold multiple currencies.

 - Monese.
 A digital-only account in the UK that you can set up on your phone and comes with a euro account included.